 (5) Gamma (also known as P.1, all sublineages) first detected in Japan/Brazil,

 (6) Lambda (also known as C.37, all sublineages) first detected in Peru,

 (7) Mu (also known as B.1.621, all sublineages) first detected in Colombia

 Lucira Health performs routine surveillance of emerging SARS-CoV-2 strains by periodically evaluating in silico reactivity against sequence databases.
 These evaluations have shown that these variants are reactive to the Lucira COVID-19 Check-It and All-In-One Test Kits.
-The Lucira Health assay targets two non-overlapping regions of the N gene.
-Hence the detection region is unaffected by the mutations in the spike protein of SARS-CoV-2 in the variant strains.
+The Lucira Health assay targets two non-overlapping regions of the SARS-CoV-2 genome.
+The detection regions are unaffected by the mutations in the spike protein of SARS-CoV-2 in the variant strains.

 Lucira Health will continue to monitor the situation with emerging variants of SARS-CoV-2.